Get motivated and organized to thrive.

 Background

 Many high school students have challenges that follow them into college, but it is possible to break the cycle.
-One Applerouth student, Jasmine, was struggling with high school AP Calculus and Physics when she and her parents came to us for help.
-With the guidance of an expert mathematics tutor we paired her with, Jasmine realized her abilities to excel in Calc and Physics – she’d just needed someone to cut out the confusion!
-She mainly needed someone to take the time to clarify things enough so she could ride that boost of confidence.
-When Jasmine later transitioned to college, she happily reported to her tutor that she was able to smoothly and successfully complete college-level Statistics.
+One Applerouth student, Jasmine, was struggling with high school AP Calculus and AP Physics when she and her parents came to us for help.
+With the guidance of an expert mathematics tutor, Jasmine realized her abilities to excel in calc and physics – she just needed someone to cut out the confusion, and take the time to clarify things enough so she could ride that boost of confidence.
+When Jasmine later transitioned to college, she happily reported to her tutor that she was able to smoothly and successfully complete college-level statistics.

-Another student, Jay, sought our help as he was graduating from high school to college.
+Another student, Jay, sought our help as he was graduating from high school.
 He had been feeling overwhelmed by the transition to college-level classes, which is a feeling many students share.
 We know it often only takes a few habit adjustments to clear their way for success…so we got to work, and so did Jay.
 Applerouth matched him with one of our tutors that we knew would be great at providing academic and strategic support, while helping Jay to establish a stronger foundation of executive functioning skills.
 Jay made huge strides and learned to settle into his new expectations in a college environment.
-He had a successful freshman year of college, but more importantly, he has walked away with stronger adaptability skills that he can use throughout his life.
+He had a successful freshman year of college, but more importantly, he has walked away with stronger study skills that he can use throughout his academic career.

 Approach